How To - Build a High-Quality Full-Duplex AllStar Node for Under $150

 Wi-Fi Setup for nodes with a Desktop GUI

-If you often travel and connect to various wifi networks, using a small laptop or netbook for the node computer rather than a 3040 can make things much easier to manage.
+If you often travel and connect to various WiFi networks, using a small laptop or netbook for the node computer rather than a 3040 can make things much easier to manage.
 These are available for around the same price as 3040's which is a quite a deal considering they include an LCD, keyboard, trackpad and battery.
-I have used a small Asus netbook that came with Linux Mint preinstalled (was only $50 on ebay) that I set up with Debian 11 and ASL and it works perfectly.
-This makes for an innovative node product that in addition to being an AllStar node works as a regular laptop and runs 1,000's of free programs available on Linux supporting web browsing, office apps, graphics, audio, music, ham radio apps, etc. Small laptops are slightly more expensive but still < $100, and have a nicer keyboard, more I/Os, and better performance.
+I have used a small Asus netbook that came with Linux Mint preinstalled (was only $50 on ebay) and it works perfectly.
+This makes for an innovative node product that in addition to being an AllStar node works as a regular laptop and runs 1,000's of free programs available on Linux.
+Small laptops are slightly more expensive but still < $100, and have a nicer keyboard, more I/Os, and better performance.

 For my ANR100-LT nodes I use Dell E7440 laptops, which are easy to find for < $100, with 256GB SSD, charger and Win 10 Pro.
-They are really nice compact laptops with backlit keyboard, full HD LCD, and many hours of battery life.
-I then shrink the C drive by 65,535 MB and then run the ASL install USB, which installs Debian and ASL on the blank 64GB partition and automatically sets it up to dual-boot either OS, with Debian 10 and ASL as the default.
+They are nice compact laptops with backlit keyboard, full HD LCD, and decent battery life.
+I shrink the C drive by 65,535 MB and install Debian 12 on the blank partition which then sets it up to dual-boot either OS with Debian and ASL3 as the default.
 ANR100-LT Demo Video

 Full-Duplex Communication Benefits